-The Records and Transcripts unit maintains and processes all information pertaining to a student's academic record.
+The Office of the Registrar maintains and processes all information pertaining to a student's academic record.
 This includes personal information, grades, Declaration of Academic Plan/ Sub-Plan, requests for record modifications and credit taken on permit.

 Declaration of Plans and/or Sub-Plans